 - The Importance of Curiosity

 - Identifying Resistant Parts

-This is an introductory-intermediate level workshop intended for counselors, teachers, social service and health care professionals and anyone seeking additional ways of working with resistance.
+This is an introductory-intermediate level workshop for social service and health care professionals, counsellors, social workers, school personnel, and anyone seeking additional ways for working with resistance.

 Method of Delivery

 Presentation, video, case study exercises, experiential practice, personal reflection, and small group discussions.

 At the end of this workshop, participants should be able to:

 - Describe the purpose of resistance and the factors that contribute to it

 - Recognize signs of readiness for change, and list steps for responding that support change

 - Apply a three-stage strategy to create an environment where potential for change is maximized